brandongregory/dndhelp/src/5e-homebrew/subclasses/barbarian-street-brawler.md

 _10th-level Path of the Street Brawler feature_

 When you hit a creature with an unarmed attack while raging, you focus on hitting vulnerable places that hinder the creature.
-The target must succeed on a Wisdom saving throw (DC equal to 8 + your Strength modifier + your proficiency bonus) or suffer one of the following effects (your choice):
+The target must succeed on a Strength saving throw (DC equal to 8 + your Strength modifier + your proficiency bonus) or suffer one of the following effects (your choice):

 * Be knocked prone
 * Have disadvantage on attack rolls until the start of your next turn